google-gemini/computer-use-preview/README.md

 **Browserbase**

 Runs the agent using Browserbase as the browser backend.
-Ensure your the proper Browserbase environment variables are set:`BROWSERBASE_API_KEY` and `BROWSERBASE_PROJECT_ID`.
+Ensure the proper Browserbase environment variables are set:`BROWSERBASE_API_KEY` and `BROWSERBASE_PROJECT_ID`.

 ```bash
 python main.py --query="Go to Google and type 'Hello World' into the search bar" --env="browserbase"